January @MCS graphic of snowy Yard, with January @MCS text

 Are you looking to build skills and experience at an arts organization?
 Interested in a transformative, project-based three-week experience?

-This program, occurring January 3-19, 2024, places students into full-time, project-based internships at area arts organizations and museums during Winter break.
-Participating organizations include Boston Baroque, the Boston Center for the Arts, Harvard Art Museums, Dumbarton Oaks, Multicultural Arts Center, New England Aquarium, and Peabody Museum of Archaeology and Ethnology.
+This program, occurring January 6-24, 2025, places students into full-time, project-based internships at area arts organizations and museums during Winter break.
+Participating organizations include the Boston Center for the Arts, Dumbarton Oaks, Multicultural Arts Center, Cambridge Community Foundation, Pao Arts Center, The Signet Society, José Mateo Ballet Theatre, the MET Opera, & The Susan B. Anthony Birthplace Museum.

 Projects can be in-person, hybrid, or virtual depending on organization and student preferences.
 All interns will receive a $750 stipend through the Mignone Center for Career Success and on-campus housing (subject to availability).
-Applications closed Sunday, October 22, 2023.
+Applications are closed for January, 2025.